drtamermansour/nu-ngs02/Day4/GWAS.md

 =======================================

 Install [Plink](https://www.cog-genomics.org/plink).

+**Notes:**
-Shouldn't we use PLINK2 instead of the old PLINK?
+1. Shouldn't we use PLINK2 instead of the old PLINK?
 Actually, things are not that simple.
 You can read more [here](https://www.biostars.org/p/299855/) about this
+2. Unfortunately, Pink documentation is kind of cumulative.
+You need always to start from the [documentation of Plink 1.07](https://zzz.bwh.harvard.edu/plink/)
 ```
 conda activate ngs1
 conda install -c bioconda plink